Krasna Polyana

-Krasna Polyana (Красна Поляна /bg/) is a district in the western parts of Sofia.
-As of 2023, it has 60,418 inhabitants.
-It is one of 24 Sofia districts, is 3 km from central Sofia and includes six neighbourhoods: "Ilinden"; "Zapaden Park"; "Razsadnika"; "Krasna Polyana" 1, 2, 3.
-There are many green areas especially in the neighbourhood of "Zapaden Park" as the name suggests.
+Krasna Polyana (Красна Поляна /bg/) is an administrative district in the western part of Sofia.
+As of 2023, it had 60,418 inhabitants.
+It is one of the 24 city districts, about 3 km from the city center, and includes six neighbourhoods: "Ilinden"; "Zapaden Park"; "Razsadnika"; "Krasna Polyana" 1, 2, 3.
+There are many green areas, especially in the neighbourhood of "Zapaden Park", as the name suggests.

+Although located close to central Sofia, Krasna Polyana is generally regarded as one of the city's less affluent districts, with comparatively poorer public infrastructure and social challenges, especially near the adjacent Fakulteta neighbourhood.